 - Does their screen time interfere with family time and their in-person friendships?

 If you answered yes to most of these, your child may be headed for trouble.

-Hempe believes parents need to know at least four things about brain development to help with screen management.
+Hempe believes parents need to know at least four things about brain development and media use to help with screen management.